 The lyrics by Neil ‘Shortie’ Short, as well as the delivery, was more harmony than impassioned growling, which I love.
 Scremo has its moments, but sometimes, as a listener, I just want to enjoy every syllable and the passion in which they are delivered.

 “I wanna breathe you in, but I’m scared you made me lose control.
 I want you to burn me out, but I’m not prepared to give up on myself for you.
 I wanna drown in your love, there’s nothing left for you to save my soul with.
 I wanna hang by your hearts nose, I’m so content to finally say goodnight.
 Oh cut me up and listen, my life’s so complicated now, and it makes no difference, you have to save yourself.”

 The more I listen, the more it sounds like the guitars answers at the end of every line, or at the very least, echoes the last words sung, I remember that being common for Nirvana and Alice in Chains, those notes feeling more like part of the lyrics than anything else.
 Personally, I would love to hear more of Vs, I would love to see what they make of an entire album.
-If this was supposed to entice, than consider me primed and ready for more before wow, I could listen to their stuff all day.
+If this was supposed to entice, then consider me primed and ready for more before wow, I could listen to their stuff all day.

 Rating Tag: Old School Grunge!
-Angst filled!
+Angst-filled!
 Gritty!

 Track Specific (0 to 5)

-If I could rate this higher, I would: for nostalgia, for the fact that the more I played it the more I wanted this on my play list, I wanted to write a poem based off this, and the fact that I wanted to have this playing in the background of a scene one of my characters was involved in.
+If I could rate this higher, I would: for nostalgia, for the fact that the more I played it the more I wanted this on my playlist, I wanted to write a poem based off this and the fact that I wanted to have this playing in the background of a scene one of my characters was involved in.
 Being able to draw inspiration from a piece of music is the ultimate connection for me, and “Listen” was one of those songs I could put on loop for hours.